PaponAhasan/Competitive-Programming/Programming -Topics/Data_Structure/Tree/Binary Trees.md

 ```

 ```
- For Full Binary Tree ;
+5) For Full Binary Tree the number of leaf nodes is always one more than nodes with two children.;
    L = T + 1
    Where L = Number of leaf nodes
    T = Number of internal nodes with two children
 ```
 ![image](https://user-images.githubusercontent.com/59710234/156152465-ca2f82b0-1519-4781-98d8-b4fbbebaa87f.png)